bssrdf/DeepLearningBookCode-Volume1/README.md

 ## Jupyter notebooks and Figures

-# ABOUT THE CODE
+# ABOUT THE NOTEBOOKS

-  Only three chapters in the book present code in the discussion.
+  Only three chapters in the book contain explicit code.
 Chapter 15 discusses the Scikit-Learn library, and Chapters 23 and 24 discuss the Keras library.
 All of the code in these chapters is in Python, and is provided in Jupyter notebooks.